mohammadzainabbas/MGMA-Lab/README.md

 #### 3.5.
 Lab 05 - Graph Embeddings

-In this lab, we will be implementing the [`scikit-network`](https://scikit-network.readthedocs.io/en/latest/index.html)
+In this lab, we will be implementing the [`scikit-network`](https://scikit-network.readthedocs.io/en/latest/index.html) library in Python to embed graphs. `Graph embeddings` are a way of representing a graph as a vector.
+They are used to represent the structure of a graph in a low-dimensional space, which can then be used for various tasks such as `visualization`, `classification`, and `clustering`.

 By the end of this lab, you will have a solid understanding of how to embed the graph by using different algorithms.
 So, let's get started!